 1. Wayfarer’s Chapel.
 Designed by famous architect Lloyd Wright (son of famouser architect Frank Lloyd Wright), this tiny glass chapel overlooks the Palos Verdes Peninsula and sits within a well-maintained garden.
 I spent many afternoons there after high school let out contemplating what I wanted from life.
 I imagine there will be days when a connection to something larger than oneself and one’s music school will warrant a similar visit.

 2. Busy Bee Market.
 What, you thought a things-to-do listicle written by me wasn’t going to have a hole in the wall eatery or two (there will be 3 on this list)?
 It doesn’t look like much from the outside, but that’s part of the appeal.
 My favorite was always the dipped pork sandwich with melted cheese, but you’ll be back multiple times so just go with your gut.
-And if you’re in the mood for Eric Family History, drive to 1528 W 15th Street just 5 minutes away to see where my white male privilege began in a Spanish stucco style house my father built.
+And if you’re in the mood for Eric Family History, drive to 1528 W 15th Street just 5 minutes away to see where my white male privilege began in a Spanish stucco style house my German-immigrant father built.
 Over on 14th Street is Averill Park, a lovely setting to chow down on the Busy Bee sandwich.

 5. Slavko’s Harbor Poultry.
 Still my favorite fried chicken joint ever.
-But the potato chunks are the must-have side dish.
+The potato chunks are the must-have side dish.
 This is not the time to go carb-free.
 Yugoslavs (they’re probably Croatian not Serbian at Salvko’s but don’t ask) have amazing cuisine.
 Italians think no one cooks better than them, but they’re wrong.
 First, there’s the French who are better than everybody.
 And then there’s the Slavs, blessed with access to seafood, Mediterranean produce, and more amenable than the cocky Italians to influences from Germany and Hungary.
 This is a culture that has perfected inclusiveness (in their food, not their ethnicity; really DON’T ASK IF THEY ARE CROATIAN OR SERB, nothing good will happen; and don’t say Yugoslav, that’s just as bad; everything went to Hell after dictator Tito died).
 Now, if they have sauerkraut on the menu, get some.
 They make it with stewed tomato and slow-cooked pork shank.
 It’s so good my family stopped making it the German way.

 6. Rolling Hills.
 OK, Karen.
 Get your white girl on and mount that horse in a summer dress and oversized boots.
 What could go wrong?!
 I have no clue what this costs nowadays, but SoCal is pretty amazing that you can be on the beach body surfing in the afternoon after taking a horse ride through wooded trails in the morning.
 The Rolling Hills Estates is where you can safely ride trails away from South Bay traffic, for the most part.

 8. Body Surfing & Bonfires.
 All of the beaches from Torrance to Redondo to Hermosa to Manhattan are enormous, smooth-sand beaches excellent for sunbathing, Smashballing or volleyballing, and body surfing.
 Of course, you can try surfing surfing, but that takes practice before one can truly enjoy it.
 Body boarding is easy, but then you have to lug a body board around or find a part of the beach not too far from a rental spot.
-I say go au natural, sort of.
+I say go au natural, sort of, and just body surf.
 Dude in the pic above is “late” on his sprint.
 In other words, you want to start swimming toward the beach a little earlier and harder than he seems to be doing.
 The wave will lift you up and push you forward what feels like 10 feet high and 80 miles per hour if you’re doing it right.
 Stick with it for 30 minutes or so and don’t shy away from big waves, you’ll get the timing of it down and find it addicting and invigorating.
 This is how I would reward myself for finishing a chapter in a textbook.
 Yes, I studied at the beach year-round.
 But by about Halloween, the water’s too cold to surf without a wetsuit.

 DISCLAIMER: If you find yourself swimming back to the shore and not making progress, you are in a rip current.
 There is no need to fret, just scream at the hottest Lifeguard you spotted earlier and follow his or her directions.
 Just kidding.
 Stop swimming toward the shore and swim parallel to it.
-Pretty quickly you’ll be out of the current that was pushing you back and you’ll be able to walk back to the shore since it’s just not that deep.
+Pretty quickly you’ll be out of the current that was pushing you back and you’ll be able to practically walk back to the shore since it’s just not that deep.
 The best way to avoid a rip current is to look for the red flags posted by the Lifeguards.
 The best way to meet a hot Lifeguard is to ignore the red flags.

 As for the bonfires, just north of Manhattan Beach is Dockweiler Beach, which allows fires in their fire rings during non-pandemic times.
 It’s where I asked my wife to marry me.